|

 at Hickory Hill Park will feature a whole lot of gospel music

-each night in addition to other special activities during the
+in addition to other special activities during the event.

 -